Huegoxaga/notes/os/linux.md

     - `--max-depth=1` specify the deepth
 - Check swap file size, `swapon`
 - The `var` folder is used by the OS to write runtime data
+- `free -m` check free memory and swap file size
+- Steps to setup swap file
+  1. `sudo dd if=/dev/zero of=/swapfile bs=128M count=32` create a `128M * 32` size swap file at `/swapfile`, the `128MB` is the block size which need to be smaller than the physical memory size
+     - optionally, use `sudo fallocate -l 4G /swapfile` to preallocate 4GB space to swap file
+  2. `sudo chmod 600 /swapfile`, change swap file permission
+  3. `sudo mkswap /swapfile`, Set up a Linux swap area
+  4. `sudo swapon /swapfile`, Make the swap file available for immediate use by adding the swap file to swap space
+  5. `sudo swapon -s`, Verify that the procedure was successful
+  6. `sudo vi /etc/fstab`, add line `/swapfile swap swap defaults 0 0` to enable the swap file at boot time
+- `sudo growpart /dev/<volumn> <partNO>` extend the size of a volumn to use new spaces from its newly added partition
+  - Partition number starts from `1` in the `lsblk` list
+  - The volumn can not be full when running this command

 ## General Commands